jamesharding/PersonalSite/content/posts/simple-static-markdown-blog-in-flask.md

 description: A short tutorial explaining how to set up a static Markdown blog in Flask in just a few lines of Python.
 tags: programming

 For years, I used and adored Wordpress as my go-to blogging platform.
 It was quick to install, easy to use, and had a ton of <s>bloat</s> functionality that I simply never used.
 Flask has been my framework of choice when starting a new web project for a while now, and I wanted a dead-simple solution for managing my mostly static site and handling my _occasional_ writing.
-I had the following requirements:
+I had the following requirements

 * Must build into static site
 * Posts composed in Markdown <3